June – Permaculture Food Gardening Australia – Subtropics and Warm Climate

 - Tarragon, Estragon – Artemisia dracunculus

-- Cassava – Manihot esculenta (start in pots if you getting minus temperatures)
+- Cassava – Manihot esculenta

 - Pigface, Baby Sunrose – Aptenia cordifolia